gwacter-zz/sdn-workshop/README.md

 The workshop is being held on Wednesday 10th February in Queenstown at [eResearch 2016](http://eresearch2016.org.nz/).

-Part 1 which is mostly an introduction to SDN and doesn't require any particular technical knowledge is from 11:15-13:00 in the Wakitipu Room.
+Part 1 which is mostly an introduction to SDN and doesn't require any particular technical knowledge is from 11:15-12:45 in the Wakitipu Room.

 Part 2 is after lunch in the same room and is your chance to bring along your laptop and we have the room from 14:00-17:30.

 All you need is a laptop with **ssh** installed, you will be running your code on a virtual machine hosted by us.

+This is a self-paced session.

 ## Prerequisite Knowledge